 After these sweeping plains you'll be whisked off to Lake Tanganyika to enjoy restful dhow cruises, kayak trips and forest walks.
 The highlight, though, is sure to be your encounter with the chimpanzees.
 There are very few places you can observe chimps in the wild, so this is a rare privilege and once you'll enjoy not once, but twice on this amazing holiday.

 You'll be staying in small camps which combine comfort and simplicity, in keeping with their rustic locations.

 This is a very special safari in some unique spots in Africa.
 It'll be hard to beat this one.

-After breakfast you'll be transferred the short distance to Arusha airport for the flight to Msembe airstrip in Ruaha.
+When you arrive at Dar es Salaam airport you will be met and taken the short distance to the domestic terminal for the flight to Msembe airstrip in Ruaha.
 You'll be met on arrival and driven to Kigelia Camp, your home for the next 3 nights.
 Having unpacked your bags and enjoyed lunch, you'll be taken out on a game drive to introduce you to the scenery and wildlife of Ruaha National Park.
 Your guide will make sure you're back in time for a hot shower before drinks by the campfire and a delicious dinner.
 Breakfast, lunch, dinner.

 The terrain in Ruaha includes plains, hills and dry riverbeds which attract different animals.
 On the plains you may spot herds of buffalo and see the distinctive silhouette of giraffe, while the riverbeds provide shelter for species such as elephant and kudu.
 Predators include lion, leopard and cheetah.
 Bird life is prolific, too, and game drives are never short of excitement.
 Even in camp you may be treated to the sight of elephants wandering past.
 Tonight you'll enjoy your last dinner at Kigelia.
 Breakfast, lunch, dinner.